perusio/drupal-with-nginx/README.md

    10. Limitation of allowed HTTP methods.
 Out of the box only `GET`, `HEAD` and `POST`are allowed.

+   11. Protection of the `/admin` URIs with Basic Auth.

 ## Private file handling

    This config assumes that **private** files are stored under a directory